alexyy802/GlowCord/docs/api.rst

-.. currentmodule:: nextcord
+.. currentmodule:: glowcord

 API Reference
 ===============

-The following section outlines the API of nextcord.
+The following section outlines the API of glowcord.

 .. note::